Tunable skyrmion crystals and topological quantum oscillations in magnetic metals: Summary and discussion

-{\bf Acknowledgments:} We acknowledge insightful discussions with Achim Rosch.
+We acknowledge useful discussions with Achim Rosch.
+This research was funded by NSERC of Canada and the Canadian Institute for Advanced Research.
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation under the auspices of Compute Canada; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.

-{\bf Contributions:} AP proposed the project.
-SS and SD devised and carried out the calculations in discussion with AP.
-All three authors participated in preparation of the manuscript.